Chat-Avenue

-Chat Avenue is a web site that hosts chat rooms.
-A total of 20 chat rooms are available.
+Chat Avenue is a website that hosts chat rooms.
+A total of 20 chat rooms are available (College Chat, Adult Chat, Singles Chat, Dating Chat, General Chat, Teen Chat, Kids Chat, Gay Chat, Girls Chat, Live Chat, Video Chat, Sports Chat, Music Chat, Lesbian Chat, Video Games Chat, Boys Chat, Mobile Chat, Cam Chat, Free Chat, and Sex Chat).

 Originally launched with DigiChat software based on Java, it was subsequently changed and built with 123 Flash Chat, an Adobe Flash-based software for in-browser chat rooms in October 2005.
 In 2018, new PHP software was added to the website due to browser restrictions and the upcoming end-of-life announcement by Flash.
 In 2021, new chat software was added enabling user support of a webcam.
 The chat rooms are administered by volunteer moderators and administrators.

-Use of platform by law enforcement
+Law enforcement and concerns with minors

-Some chat rooms within the site, which target younger audiences, are known to be used by law enforcement to catch online predators.

-On September 18, 2018, New Jersey Attorney General Gurbir Grewal announced the arrests of 24 alleged child predators in “Operation Open House,” a multi-agency undercover operation targeting men who allegedly were using social media in an attempt to lure underage girls and boys for sexual activity.
-Chat Avenue was among the social media and messaging apps named to have allegedly been used by the child predators.
+Some chat rooms on Chat Avenue have been used in law enforcement efforts to catch online predators.
+On September 18, 2018, New Jersey Attorney General Gurbir Grewal announced the arrest of 24 alleged child predators in “Operation Open House,” an undercover operation targeting individuals using social media to lure underage users.
+Chat Avenue was among the sites mentioned in the operation.

-In February 2021, Channel 4 released a television series documenting a specialist covert police unit tracking sexual predators online.
-Chat Avenue was one of the platforms used by the police officers and was featured abundantly in the first episode of the series.
+In February 2021, a Channel 4 television series documented a police unit tracking sexual predators online, featuring Chat Avenue as one of the platforms used.